Leading the way to innovate education today for the students of tomorrow’s schools

 The College of Education at WSU Tri-Cities is committed to doing what is in your best interest.
 This means providing a variety of high-quality graduate-level degrees for you to choose from.

 Whether you are currently working in education or making a career change, you’ll find dynamic and engaging classroom and research experiences with faculty who are invested in your success.

 Curriculum and Instruction, Ed.M.

-The Curriculum and Instruction specialization offers students rigorous and individually tailored programs of study.
-The Ed.M. degree program is designed for students with bachelor degrees who have an interest in deepening their knowledge in a specific content area (in or outside the College of Education) as well as educational research in curriculum and instruction.
-The master’s degree programs also emphasize applying research, theory, and evidence-based practices to improve education.
-This specialization is designed especially for teachers who wish to take courses in their teaching field as well as advanced coursework in teaching and learning.
+The Ed.M. degree program is designed for students with bachelor degrees who have an interest in deepening their knowledge in a specific content area (in or outside the College of Education), as well as educational research in curriculum and instruction.

-The Ph.D. in Mathematics and Science Education is designed to develop scholars capable of making important contributions to the research base, professional context, and learning environments related to mathematics and/or science education.
-Areas of emphases can include student learning, teacher education, professional development, curriculum, and technology throughout the PK-16 grade spectrum.
+The Ph.D. in Mathematics and Science Education is designed to develop scholars capable of making important contributions to the research base, professional context, and learning environments related to mathematics and science education.

 NOTE: The Ph.D. program is officially offered through the Pullman campus, although students may complete all of their degree requirements on the Tri-Cities campus.
 Students interested must apply to WSU Pullman to be accepted.